 Yes.
-The protective glasses are necessary, and should be worn during all waking hours before the final locking.
-The light adjustable lens is made of a material that is sensitive to UV light.
-If you are exposed to UV-light, the LAL could change it’s shape in an uncontrolled way, which could impact it’s prescription.
+Protective glasses are necessary.
+These glasses should be worn during all waking hours before the final lock-in.
+The light adjustable lens material is sensitive to UV light.
+If you are exposed to UV-light, the LAL could change its shape in an uncontrolled way.
+This could change the prescription of the LAL.

 What is the Cost of Light Adjustable Lens Surgery?

 Medical insurance covers cataract surgery, however, the Light Adjustable Lens requires an additional out-of-pocket expense.
 Typically, medical insurance covers the following:

 surgical facility fee

 However, medical insurance does not cover the cost of the implant.
 Patients should expect an out-of-pocket fee for the LAL.

 Does Medicare Cover The Light Adjustable Lens Implant?